 Prior to placing a student on an involuntary leave, the dean of students or a designee will meet with the student and explain the reasons why it is under consideration.
 The student will have an opportunity to respond.
 In determining whether an involuntary leave is necessary, the dean of students will confer with campus officials who can help evaluate whether a student's behavior poses a direct threat to the safety of others or disrupts the learning environment for other students.
 The dean of students or designee may require an assessment by health care professionals who can assist in making an informed decision.
 In all cases, reasonable accommodations that would mitigate the need for an involuntary leave will be considered.
-In a case where a student's behavior is judged by the dean of students or designee may take immediate action to place the student on an involuntary leave, providing the student an opportunity to respond to the action in a reasonable period of time.
+In a case where a student's behavior is judged by the dean of students or designee may take immediate and substantial disruption or threat to the safety of others, the dean or designee may take immediate action to place the student on an involuntary leave, providing the student an opportunity to respond to the action in a reasonable period of time.